webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 ==Fill and stroke properties==

-The '''fill''' and '''stroke''' properties specify the color of the background and the edge of the shape:
+By default, shapes have a black fill.
+The '''fill''' and '''stroke''' properties specify the color of the background and the edge of the
+shape:

 <syntaxhighlight lang="xml">
 <rect fill="pink" stroke="red" x="10" y="10" width="160" height="240"/>
 </syntaxhighlight>

 You can assign these as attributes on SVG elements, but they are really CSS properties.
-For the sake of clarity, this guide expresses SVG properties as CSS selectors:
+For the sake of clarity and best practice, this guide expresses SVG properties as CSS selectors:

  rect {
      fill   : pink;